 Acts 2:17-21 (NIV)

 “‘In the last days, God says, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams.
-18 Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.
-19 I will show wonders in the heavens above and signs on the earth below, blood and fire and billows of smoke.
-20 The sun will be turned to darkness and the moon to blood before the coming of the great and glorious day of the Lord.
-21 And everyone who calls on the name of the Lord will be saved.’[c]
+Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.
+I will show wonders in the heavens above and signs on the earth below, blood and fire and billows of smoke.
+The sun will be turned to darkness and the moon to blood before the coming of the great and glorious day of the Lord.
+And everyone who calls on the name of the Lord will be saved.’